Sahethi/pacman/README.md

 # pacman

-A simple game of pacman with ghosts AI implementated in HTML, CSS and JavaScript.
+A simple game of pacman with Ghosts AI implementated in HTML, CSS and JavaScript.